verifa/ansible-katas/10-testing-with-molecule/README.md

 This exercise will introduce you to Molecule.

-*Start by initialising the exercise by running ./setup.sh while inside of this exercise folder, and wait until you are put inside the workspace folder of the exercise environment.
-If you want to reset your environment at any time you can simply run the setup script again.*
+*Initialise the exercise by running `./setup.sh` inside of the exercise directory.
+Wait until you are placed inside the workspace directory in the exercise environment.
+If you want to reset your environment at any time, you can simply run the setup script again.*

 ## Introduction